If you do not believe us, The White House Boys, then do you believe the words from your own peers on the flogging

 there: "sadists, homosexuals, dull workers who can't find work anywhere else and those who care deeply about children" And James told the Dodd committee, "most"

 fall into the third category.
 Read the newspaper clipping here

 Marianna Resident Calvin Creamer

-could track the boys down if they ran away – and the leather straps for the floggings.
-"They were mean people to start with," he said of the men who dispensed the
+they could track the boys down if they ran away – and the leather straps for the floggings.
+"They were mean people to start with," he said of the men who dispensed

-discipline.
+the discipline.
 "Back then, it was torture for those boys.
 And the police didn't care either.
-They would strip them down and strap them to 50-gallon drums bear naked, and
+They would strip them down and strap them to 50-gallon drums bear naked,

 US Public Health Department on Conditions at the Florida Reform School in 1918 (Source Jerry Cooper)

 I beg to submit the following report: Conditions at the school are very bad.
 Sewage imperfect, no sanitary rules at all, screens broken, fleas by the thousands.
 They

 were 35 cases of pneumonia, lack of medicine and lack of proper nourishment.
 The condition was one of filth, body lice, improper food, and no bathing for lack of